Georgian-LalitKumar/JARVIS/README.md

 # JARVIS
 I have develop a small AI System which takes Voice Commands from the user via microphone and convert into text commands which is then used to automate the system accordingly.
+You can take a look on youtube for Demo:https://www.youtube.com/watch?v=nnklGb0kqkA&feature=youtu.be

 -->>MAIN.py
    This file initiates the Voice Command mode.